kumahq/kuma-website/docs/docs/0.3.2/documentation/README.md

 The IP address that's being advertised by every data-plane to the control-plane is also being used to route service traffic from one `kuma-dp` to another `kuma-dp`.
 This means that Kuma knows at any given time what are all the IP addresses associated to every replica of every service.
 Another use-case where the IP address of the data-planes is being used is for metrics scraping by Prometheus.

-Because Kuma by design already knows the address to every data-plane - and therefore to every service - it is not required to use Kuma with a third-party service discovery tool or dns resolver, because such tools would not give Kuma any additional information than the one it already knows.
+Because Kuma by design already knows the address to every data-plane - and therefore to every service in the mesh - it is not required to use Kuma with a third-party service discovery tool or dns resolver, because such tools would not give Kuma any additional information than the one it already knows.

 In order for connectivity to work among the `kuma-dp` instances, Kuma also assumes a flat network topology: this means that every data-plane must be able to consume another data-plane by directly sending requests to its IP address.
 This is true also in the case of multi-region or multi-datacenter setups.